 All of the data I have collected is freely available.
 This includes fisher movement and accelerometer data and weasel skull data.
 My current work on golden eagles uses data that were all collected by others.
 I am learning both the challenges and benefits of using others data and others using my data.

 Camera trap data: I have used camera traps in a variety of projects, especially in eastern New York (from Albany south to West Point).
 I store images with their metadata (including species id) at emammal.org.
 Give me a shout if you or your student(s) would like access to these studies:

-Movement data: I deployed GPS collars, set to collect a location > 2 minutes, continuously on fishers (methods described here).
+Movement data: I deployed GPS collars (manufactured by e-obs.de), set to collect a location > 2 minutes, continuously on fishers (methods described in Brown et al. 2012, see papers).
 The location data used for the corridor paper is publicly available at www.movebank.org under the study name “Martes pennanti LaPoint New York”.
 Please view the data and contact me for permission for its use.
-I have location data from more individuals, but I am currently exploring analyses.
+Note that the fix attempt schedule varied within and between individuals.

 I am also now collaring bobcats with similar collars and posting their data to movebank.org as well.
 A search for "Black Rock Forest" in the studies page should bring up my data.

 Accelerometer data: I also collected motion data on fishers using tri-axial accelerometers, recording 5.1 second bursts at 3 minute intervals.
 The raw data are unitless, but can be translated into g or overall dynamic body acceleration (ODBA).
 Scharf et al. 2016 analyzed these data, and published them at figshare.com.
 Please contact me with inquiries.